Music is life

 But they are none the wiser (just like the equally philistine Darwin) why this human activity has such a determining impact on their lives.
 What has to offer?

-Some neurologists now maintain that music has similar excitement with orgasm; less eruptive, but lasts longer.
+Some neurologists now maintain that music offers a similar excitement with orgasm: less eruptive, but lasts longer.

 ~~{}~~